nmFaizz/nmfaizz/README.md

 I do some roles: `Graphic Design`, `Web Development`, `Writer`

-If youre interested with tech topics, go check on my incoming website (on progress).
+If youre interested with tech topics, go check on my [Website](https://nmfaizz.vercel.app/).
 I write about tech-related topics and other personal stuff, turning my thoughts into stories because I have no one to talk to.

 <br />